WildPastry/WeatherWise/README.md

 WeatherWise is a collaborative student project designed and developed by Mike Parker, Hannah Wehipeihana and Lisa Simpson @ Yoobee School of Design.

 # Copyrights
-Weather data and api service provided by Dark Sky API (https://darksky.net/dev)
+Weather data and API service provided by Dark Sky API (https://darksky.net/dev)

 Some framework using Bootstrap (https://getbootstrap.com/)